-While referring ASME B 31.3 code we come across various types of fluid services.
-In day to day engineering design activities we normally design and construct systems following rules of Normal Fluid service.
+While referring ASME B31.3 code we come across various types of fluid services.
+In day-to-day engineering design activities, we normally design and construct systems following the rules of Normal Fluid service.
 Category M fluid service is different from normal fluid service.
-As defined in clause 300.2 of ASME B 31.3 Category M Fluid Service is a fluid service in which both of the following two conditions apply:
+As defined in clause 300.2 of ASME B31.3 Category M Fluid Service is a fluid service in which both of the following two conditions apply:

 - the fluid is so highly toxic (poisonous or lethal) that a single exposure to a very small quantity of the fluid, caused by leakage, can produce serious irreversible harm to persons on breathing or bodily contact, even when prompt restorative measures are taken.